 The data is organized into individual KML and CSV files for each county in the state.
 It is recommended that you use Google Earth Pro (the desktop version) rather than the browser-based Chrome version of Google Earth due to performance issues with large data sets.

 The data sets area available to premium members (Mines or Business level memberships required) and include the following files for each state:

 Instructions on how to purchase these files:

-1. Purchase an annual membership (Mines or Business level) by visiting our memberships page, or login if you are already a member.
+1. Purchase an annual membership (Mines level) by visiting our memberships page, or login if you are already a member.

 Arizona Mines (10,227 Mines)